-In Nepal medical care and rehabilitation come with a price tag which many cannot afford.
-Roads to Rehab Nepal works with an organisation called NHEDF to support, fund and facilitate medical & surgical intervention, nursing care, physiotherapy and rehabilitation services for people who have experienced life changing illness or injury and cannot access services due to poverty.
-We change the lives of people referred to NHEDF's Shelter who have no one else to turn to and nowhere else to go.
+In Nepal medical care comes with a price tag many cannot afford, We work with an organisation called MeRO (previously known as NHEDF) and enable access to medical care by funding and facilitating medical & surgical intervention, nursing care, physiotherapy and rehabilitation services for people who have experienced life changing illness or injury and cannot access such services due to poverty.
+We change the lives of people who have no one else to turn to and nowhere else to go.

 Medical care is not free in Nepal.
-Most of our patients come from remote regions where access to services we take for granted is limited due to poverty, lack of facilities and insufficient funding.
-Our patients have to travel to seek medical care and are usually in desperate circumstances.
-They are often illiterate, uneducated and vulnerable to exploitation.
-They are often in debt as a result of medical expenses incurred before coming to the Shelter and are unable to work due to their disability
+Most of MeRO's patients come from remote regions where access to services we take for granted are limited due to poverty, lack of facilities and insufficient funding.
+People living in regional and remote parts of Nepal have travel long distances to seek medical care and many of MeRO's patients come part way through their medical journey.
+They are often illiterate, uneducated, vulnerable to exploitation and in desperate financial circumstances.

 This project has provided additional documentation in a PDF file (projdoc.pdf).